benders5e/benders5e/bender.md

 You can make both melee and ranged attacks with a boomerang.
 When thrown for a ranged attack, on a miss, the boomerang returns to your hand unscathed at the beginning of your next turn.

 **_Fans._**
+Fans are usually found in pairs, but can still be wielded individually.
 Taking your fans out or putting them away takes a bonus action.
 Opening or closing them does as well.
 You can still earthbend while holding the fans; they augment your bending, increasing your range by 10 feet.

 **_Glider._**
 Opening or closing your glider takes a bonus action.
 When holding the glider in the closed position, you can use it to channel your bending as if it were a free hand.